 Rabies virus spreads very quickly inside human’s body when not treated.
 Hence, it is really important to seek for medical helps immediately after you got bitten, especially if you are sure that the animals—cats, dogs, possums, raccoons, etc. are rabid.

 Although wounds caused by animal bite can be cared for at home, it is important to note some symptoms as an indication of required further medical attention, such as:

 - The wound is located on the joint or veins and other sensitive body areas.
-Wounds on the facial skin also needs immediate medical attention.
+Wounds on the facial skin also need immediate medical attention.